Parcels-code/pixi-lock/README.md

 # pixi-lock

 > [!NOTE]
-> This repo will be moved to https://github.com/prefix-dev
+> This repo may be moved to https://github.com/prefix-dev

-This repo provides two GitHub Actions for managing `pixi.lock` files with caching:
+This repo provides two GitHub Actions for generating and caching `pixi.lock` files in CI:

 - **`create-and-cache`**: Generates a `pixi.lock` file and caches it
 - **`restore`**: Restores the cached `pixi.lock` file in downstream jobs